SQL for Data Analytics - The Ultimate Guide

 Conclusion

-This article discusses the significance of SQL in data analysis.
+This blog discusses the importance of SQL in data analysis.
 SQL is present in every data-driven industry, emphasizing the necessity of large data computation.

 Given the potential of SQL in large database processes, Apache Hive built SQL as the front end to interface with Hadoop to process and analyze petabytes of data.